Work Place Injuries

 Election of Compensation Method

-Section 8-11-145 of the S.C.
-Code of Laws provides that, in the event of an accidental injury or work-related illness arising out of and in the course of employment with the State, a disabled employee shall make an election to receive compensation under one of the following options:
+Section 8-11-145 of the SC Code of Laws provides that, in the event of an accidental injury or work-related illness arising out of and in the course of employment with the state, a disabled employee shall make an election to receive compensation under one of the following options:

 1. To be placed on paid leave status, using accrued sick and/or annual leave.
 (When such leave credits are exhausted before the employee can return to work, the employee shall be entitled to workers’ compensation disability benefits at the time the specific amount of leave is exhausted.)